Header Bidding vs. RTB: Two Sides of the Same Coin?

 What makes RTB great is how fast and automatic it is.
 In the old days, advertisers had to manually negotiate for ad space, which took time and was only sometimes efficient.

-With RTB, it happens in seconds, and advertisers only pay for the exact ads they win.
+It happens in seconds with RTB, and advertisers only pay for the exact ads they win.
 It’s a way for them to get their message in front of the right people at the right time without wasting money on people who aren’t interested.

 Advertisers love RTB because they can target their ads based on your characteristics, such as your age, location, or interests.
 Publishers (the sites or apps hosting the ads) benefit, too, as they always get the best price for their ad space.

-While there are other ways to buy digital ads, RTB is one of the most popular because it’s quick, easy, and helps advertisers maximize their ad budget
+While there are other ways to buy digital ads, RTB is one of the most popular because it’s quick and easy and helps advertisers maximize their ad budget.

 How Does RTB Work?